ietf-teep/architecture/draft-ietf-teep-architecture.md

     The TAM performs its management of TA's through an interaction with a Device's TEEP Broker.
 As shown in
-    {{notionalarch}}, the TAM cannot directly contact a Device, but must wait for the TEEP Broker to contact the TAM requesting a particular service.
+    {{notionalarch}}, the TAM cannot directly contact a TEEP Agent, but must wait for the TEEP Broker to contact the TEEP Agent requesting a particular service.
 This architecture is intentional in order to accommodate network and application firewalls that normally protect user and enterprise devices from arbitrary connections from external network entities.